top of page

 It means you adapted.

-Noticing the “why” behind a pattern creates the first bit of breathing room.
+Noticing the “why” behind a pattern can create the first bit of space to respond differently.

 🗒️ Where These Patterns Can Begin